tpascarella/sr50/docs/investing/investing-principles/investing-thesis.md

 Invest in things that will still be valuable in the next 100 years (estimating to the best of your ability).
 Often times this means not chasing what worked for your grandparents.
 That world is long behind us.

-### - "Timing the market" is a less than minimum wage job
+### - "Timing the market" pays less than minimum wage

 Through investing in index funds, you can reasonably expect an 8% annual return if you do nothing but buy and hold the index, it requires zero effort.
 And [even though it has been definitely shown that hardly anyone can outperform the market](https://www.investopedia.com/ask/answers/12/beating-the-market.asp), many people still try.